1Dedios/1Dedios/README.md

 - 👀 I’m interested in Tech, Music, Investing, and exissential questions like, "what is our purpose?"
 - 🌱 I’m currently learning to be a Full Stack developer.
 - 💞️ I’m looking to collaborate on anything that allows me to learn.
-- 📫 How to reach me the best way to reach me is by email: buckles-brim0w@icloud.com
+- 📫 The best way to reach me is by email: buckles-brim0w@icloud.com

 <!---
 1Dedios/1Dedios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.